ontoligent-design/polo2/README.md

 learn about what it can do -- Polo usings only a fraction of its functionality.

-When you run `polo setup myproject`, a `config.ini` file is automatically created for you, with some values added for you.
+When you run `polo setup myproject`, a `config.ini` file is automatically created for you, with some values automatically added.
 Here is a template of this file, with comments to explain what each key means.

 ```ini
 [DEFAULT]